Judge rejects Amber Heard's request to set aside Depp win - NewsBreak

 The jury awarded $15 million to Depp and $2 million to Heard on her counterclaim.
 The $15 million judgment was reduced to $10.35 million because Virginia law caps punitive damages at $350,000.

-Heard’s lawyers also argued argue that the verdicts for Depp on one hand and Heard on the other are fundamentally nonsensical.
+Heard's lawyers argue that the verdicts for Depp on one hand and Heard on the other are fundamentally nonsensical.

-Heard's lawyers also challenged the verdict on the basis that one of the seven jurors who decided the case was never summoned for jury duty.
-According to court papers, a 77-year-old county resident received a jury summons.
-But the man’s son, who has the same name and lives at the same address, responded to the summons and served in his stead.
+One of the more unusual items in the discussion is a case of apparent mistaken identity with one of the jurors.
+According to court papers, a 77-year-old county resident received a summons for the trial.
+But the man's son, who has the same name and lives at the same address, responded to the summons and served in his stead.

-Heard’s lawyers argued that Virginia law is strict about juror identities, and the case of mistaken identity is grounds for a mistrial.
-They presented no evidence that the 52-year-old son, identified in court papers only as Juror #15, purposefully or insidiously sought to replace his father, but they argue that possibility should not be discounted.
+Heard's lawyers say Virginia law is strict about juror identities, and the case of mistaken identity is grounds for a mistrial.
+They have presented no evidence that the 52-year-old son, identified in court papers only as Juror #15, purposefully or insidiously sought to replace his father, but they argue that possibility should not be discounted.

 “The Court cannot assume, as Mr. Depp asks it to, that Juror 15’s apparently improper service was an innocent mistake.
 It could have been an intentional attempt to serve on the jury of a high-profile case,” Heard's lawyers wrote.